abhishekghoshh/database-helper/docs/mongodb/index.md

 Additionally, sorting (via sort(...)) will also be sped up because you already have a sorted list.
 Of course, this is only true when sorting for the age.

-Let’s say all our document has `age` greater than 50 and in query `[db.infos.find({"dob.age": { $gt: 20 }})]` we are trying to find the documents greater than `20` so it will return all the documents.
+Let's say all our document has `age` greater than 50 and in query `[db.infos.find({"dob.age": { $gt: 20 }})]` we are trying to find the documents greater than `20` so it will return all the documents.
 So, in this case IXSCAN has the less performance as it will introduce an extra step.
 As at first the mongodb will scan the entire index then it will go to the actual mongodb collection.
 If we delete the index, then it will again search with COLSCAN and eventually that will have a better performance.
 So, it is recommended that only to use index when the query will return a `small subset` of the actual collection.

 Index on Boolean value does not make much sense.